vinayaksharmagh/IMcap/README.md

 # IMcap
 Inspired from the paper "Show Attend and Tell".
-This project's aim is to train a neural network which can provide descriptive text for a given image.
+This project's aim was to train a neural network which can provide descriptive text for a given image.

 ## Overview